Our Lady of Fatima Minor Seminary

-The Minor Seminary of Our Lady of Fatima is a Roman Catholic seminary, located in Dare, Dili, East Timor.
-Established in 1936, it is the oldest Roman Catholic seminary in East Timor.
-The seminary was initially established in Manatutu district, south of Dili.
-In 1951 it was moved to Dare.
-In 1954 the Vatican canonically registered the seminary.
-It was taken over by the Jesuits in 1958.
+Our Lady of Fatima Minor Seminary (SENOFA; Seminário Menor de Nossa Senhora de Fátima) is a Roman Catholic minor seminary located in Dili, Timor-Leste.
+Established in 1936, it is the country's oldest Roman Catholic seminary.
+Originally located in Soibada, Manatuto, it moved in 1951 to Dare, on the outskirts of Dili.
+The seminary was canonically registered by the Holy See in 1954.
+In 1958, the Jesuits took over administration of the seminary.
+The seminary closed after the 1975 Indonesian invasion of East Timor, reopening three years later in 1978.

 History

-The seminary, which sits on the top ridge of the mountains surrounding Dili, was for generations East Timor's most important educational institute where almost every East Timorese leader was educated.

-In 1983 the St. Joseph's High School became a separate institution from the Minor Seminary.
-Among the students of the High School are approximately 50 seminarians.
+The seminary, which while at Dare sat on the top ridge of the mountains surrounding Dili, was for generations Timor-Leste's most important educational institute where almost every East Timorese leader was educated.
+On 13 December 1975, a few days after the start of the Indonesian invasion of East Timor, the seminary building in Dare was bombed.
+In 1978, Father José Martins and Father João Felgueiras reopened the seminary in Externato de S. José, a building on the outskirts of Dili.
+In 1983 the St. Joseph's High School became a separate institution from the minor seminary.
+Among the students of the high school are approximately 50 seminarians.

-The seminary was the only place where East Timorese could be educated beyond secondary school level and its alumni include a roll call of leaders including Nicolau dos Reis Lobato and Carlos Filipe Ximenes Belo.
-Xanana Gusmão spent four years at the seminary.
-Most of the Fretilin guerillas were educated at the Seminary including Jose Ramos Horta.

-Until independence the medium of instruction was Bahasa Indonesia.
+Until independence the medium of instruction was Indonesian.

-In July 2000 the seminary was the venue for the marriage of East Timor President Xanana Gusmão and Kirsty Sword.
+In July 2000 the seminary was the venue for the marriage of Timor-Leste President Xanana Gusmão and Kirsty Sword.
 In 2001 the seminary had about 30 Timorese candidates for the diocesan priesthood.
 In 2017 the seminary had 254 students.
-On 1 March 2007 the country's new Apostolic Nuncio, Archbishop Leopoldo Girelli, celebrated Mass at the Immaculate Conception Cathedral, Dili before visiting the Seminary.
+On 1 March 2007 the country's new apostolic nuncio, Archbishop Leopoldo Girelli, celebrated Mass at the Immaculate Conception Cathedral, Dili, before visiting the seminary.

-Father Lopes Mouzinho is the Rector of the Seminary in 2007.
-The grounds of the Seminary are still a sanctuary for thousands of refugees.
-It has become one of Dili's many Internally Displaced Persons Camps.
+Father Lopes Mouzinho is the rector of the seminary in 2007.
+The grounds of the seminary were a sanctuary for thousands of refugees.
+It became one of Dili's many Internally Displaced Persons camps.